Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Matcha tea on white background.

-Flavor and Aroma: Matcha has a distinct flavor profile that can be described as grassy and slightly sweet.
+Matcha has a grassy and slightly sweet flavor.
 Some variations may have hints of umami, a savory taste.
-The aroma is fresh and earthy.
+The aroma is sort of earthy.
+On average, matcha contains about 35 milligrams of caffeine per teaspoon (approximately 2 grams), while Starbucks coffee can easily exceed 200 mg.

 Moroccan Mint Tea